SIDNEYAUDIBERT/oeuvreKabylie/README.md

 ## How to test ?

 Type an art you want to search in the searchBar and click on the magnifying glass to activate it.
+If you search for an art and it is not in our database, an error message will appear.
 Also, click on the buttons of period and categories to filter.